dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 Action](https://doi.org/10.1207/s15516709cog1804_1), my wheels started turning.
 I originally approached the essay to distinguish the denotative differences between epistemy and epistemology to dilineate socioepistemy and socioepistemology.
-I need to describe how structures of knowledge are manipulated socially, particularly with regard to how these phenomena extrapolate geographically, so that I can understand how socioepistemological mechanics and dynamics change as space and time dissolve.
+Understanding how structures of knowledge are manipulated socially, particularly with regard to how these phenomena extrapolate geographically, will elucidate how socioepistemological mechanics and dynamics change as space and time dissolve.

 In the essay, Kirsch and Maglio quickly outline two kinds of human
 behavior: that oriented towards *pragmatic* attainment of a clear